pablosanjose/Quantica.jl/docs/src/tutorial/hamiltonians.md

 Like with lattices, we can transform an `h::AbstractHamiltonians` using `supercell`, `reverse`, `transform` and `translate`.
 All these except `supercell` operate only on the underlying `lattice(h)` of `h`, leaving the hoppings and onsite elements unchanged.
 Meanwhile, `supercell` acts on `lattice(h)` but also copies the hoppings and onsites of `h` onto the new sites, preserving the periodicity of the original `h`.

-Additionally, we can also use `torus`, which makes the `h` lattice periodic along some (or all) of its Bravais vectors, while leaving the rest unbounded.
+Additionally, we can also use `torus` and `@torus`, which makes the `h` lattice periodic along some (or all) of its Bravais vectors, while leaving the rest unbounded.
 ```julia
 julia> torus(HP.graphene(), (0, :))
 Hamiltonian{Float64,2,1}: Hamiltonian on a 1D Lattice in 2D space